-ACTIVITY 4.9 EXPRESSING ONE'S FEELINGS AND OPINIONS Purpose: To express one's opinions and feelings on different issues, particularly those concerning sexuality Skills: Being able to talk about sexual behaviour and other personal issues confidently Age Group: Pre-adolescents Methods: Story-telling, small-group discussions Materials: Blackboard or writing board, chalks, felt-tips, Activity 4.9 Worksheet: Talking with a Friend Time: 60 minutes Overview: This activity could follow Activity 4.5: The Choices We Make, in which students talk about sexuality.
+EXPRESSING ONE'S FEELINGS AND OPINIONS

+Purpose: To express one's opinions and feelings on different issues, particularly those concerning sexuality

+Skills: Being able to talk about sexual behaviour and other personal issues confidently with a Friend

+Methods: Story-telling, small-group discussions

+Materials: Blackboard or writing board, chalks, felt-tips, Activity 4.9 Worksheet: Talking talk about sexuality.
 Students are invited to take part in a role play and then are divided into small groups to discuss the behaviour of the characters and imagine themselves as a character in the story.
 This is followed by a classroom discussion where students will practise talking about sexuality.